MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-kubernetes-using-helm/index.md

   4. Follow the below steps to Gain access to your cluster -

-      - Download and install a few CLI tools and the Kubernetes Service plug-in.
+      1. Download and install a few CLI tools and the Kubernetes Service plug-in.

       ```bash
       curl -sL https://ibm.biz/idt-installer | bash
       ```

-      - Download the kubeconfig files for your cluster.
+      2. Download the kubeconfig files for your cluster.

       ```bash
       ibmcloud ks cluster-config --cluster my_cluster_name
       ```

-      - Set the KUBECONFIG environment variable.
+      3. Set the KUBECONFIG environment variable.
 Copy the output from the previous command and paste it in your terminal.
 The command output looks similar to the following example:

       ```bash
       export KUBECONFIG=/Users/$USER/.bluemix/plugins/container-service/clusters/my_namespace/kube-config-dal10-my_namespace.yml
       ```

-      - Verify that you can connect to your cluster by listing your worker nodes.
+      4. Verify that you can connect to your cluster by listing your worker nodes.

       ```bash
       kubectl get nodes
       ```

-  6. Load the PPA Archive of {{ site.data.keys.product }} using the following steps:
+  5. Load the PPA Archive of {{ site.data.keys.product }} using the following steps:
-       1. Extract the PPA archive.
+       1. **Extract** the PPA archive
-       2. Tag the loaded images with the IBM Cloud Container registry namespace and with the right version.
+       2. **Tag** the loaded images with the IBM Cloud Container registry namespace and with the right version
-       3. Push the image.
+       3. **Push** the image
-       4. Create and Push the manifests.
+       4. Create and Push the **manifests**

-      Below is the example for the mfpf-server
+      Below is the example for the **mfpf-server**

       ```bash

-      # 1. Extract the PPA archive.
+      # 1. Extract the PPA archive

       mkdir -p ppatmp ; cd ppatmp

       tar -xvzf ibm-mobilefirst-foundation-icp.tar.gz